Rishabh-0408/Restaurant-Review-Analysis/README.md

 # Sentimental Analysis of Restaurant Reviews
+-A Python project that uses Natural Language Processing to classify the sentiment of restaurant reviews as positive or negative.

 ## Project Description
 This project performs sentiment analysis on restaurant reviews to classify them as either positive (1) or negative (0).
 The goal is to build a model that can accurately predict the sentiment of a new review.
 The dataset used contains 1000 reviews.